The Jimboy’s story

 “I was the Jimgirl, not the Jimboy,” Karen said.
 “He came from the old school.
 My mom came from the old school.
 It was like, ’You go marry somebody who can support you.’
 That’s just never who I was.”

 Growing up, Karen says she always had an interest in Jimboy’s inner workings.
-She loved customer service and had an instinctual knack for conjuring up deliciousness in the kitchen.
+She loved customer service and had a knack for conjuring up deliciousness in the kitchen.
 But she had two older brothers, so she knew she wouldn’t get her chance for years.
 She got married, started a family and moved to Oregon for 10 years.
-They lived in a house with a lake in the backyard and a sand dune in the front: the perfect place to raise children, she said.

 “I think it happened just the way it was supposed to happen,” Karen said.
 “I love the fact that we’ve all played a part.
 This is here because of all of us.
 I’m just one more piece in this puzzle.”